redhat-developer/consoledot-e2e/Readme.md

-npm install # Install all the needed Node dependencies npx playwright install # Install all the Playwright dependencies and needed browsers npx playwright test --project chromium # Executes the tests on a selected browser (`chromium` in this case)
+npm install # Install all the needed Node dependencies npx playwright install # Install all the Playwright dependencies and needed browsers npx playwright test --project chromium # Executes the tests on a selected browser (`chromium` in this case) npm test-chrome # package.json has prepared scripts so you don't need to call whole npx command npm test-firefox
 ```

 if you need to debug you can use the Playwright console and have a Playwright helper available in console by executing: